se-edu/guides/tutorials/javaFxPart5.md

 - `mark` a task
 - `delete` a task

-1. Create style classes for each type of commands in `dialog-box.css`.
+1. Create style classes for each type of command in `dialog-box.css`.
    ```css {heading="**css/dialog-box.css**"}
    /* Paste this below reply-label */
    .add-label {